What is quality control? How could it improve your product quality and benefit your production business?

 Quality control (QC) is the key to establishing a successful business and is a segment that plays a crucial role in the manufacturing process.

-The term quality improvement can be approached from various perspectives and implies the required specifications that are fulfilled and the product manufactured is functioning as expected.
+The term ‘quality improvement’ can be approached from various perspectives and implies the required specifications that are fulfilled and the product manufactured is functioning as expected.
 From raw materials to finished products, QC is in every step of the manufacturing process.

-All the acts of inspection, including measuring, examining, and testing one or more characteristics of a product or service and then, comparing these with specified requirements, are to ensure that the product coming off a production line, or the service is correct and meets specifications.
+All the acts of inspection, including measuring, examining, and testing one or more characteristics of a product or service and then comparing these with specified requirements, are to ensure that the product coming off a production line, or the service, is correct and meets specifications.

-2. Types of QC in manufacturing
+Types of QC in manufacturing

 Depending on the countries, the customer presence, the sensitivity of products, and the relation with suppliers, all of these quality controls can be implemented totally or partially.
 It is not rare to see buyers handling directly with the manufacturer for the pre-production sample, as well as in-line & out-line inputs, and then deciding to hire third parties to conduct final inspections and/or testing.